 Killebrew is described as a “whatever it takes” leader.
 When a school bus couldn’t finish its run, Killebrew jumped behind the wheel; when students wanted to help nearby Baton Rouge after massive floods, she drove them there herself.
 Killebrew attends sporting events, band and cheer competitions, art exhibitions, car washes, golf tournaments and recitals as both administrator and number one fan.
 Each month she invites community members in for “Pastries with the Principal” to share what’s happening at PCHS and how students are doing.
 Killebrew has been known to show up at the home of at-risk students to convince them to stick it out until graduation and serves on the district superintendent’s Key Leadership team.
 Killebrew’s mother has taught for four decades; “Coach K,” as students call the principal, says she plans to smash that record.

 Killebrew earned a bachelor’s degree in physical education from William Carey University in 2003.
 She also holds a master’s in sports administration (2005) and a Ph.D in educational leadership and administration (2016) from The University of Southern Mississippi.

-"Our students know I couldn’t do what I do without them, so it was exciting to be able to celebrate together.
-I think the experience..." (read more)
+"Our students know I couldn’t do what I do without..." (read more)